-Drayton finally gets his chance at Towson
+Bowie High grad Quinton Drayton finally gets his chance with Towson basketball

 After sitting out last season, the 6-foot-4 Drayton is now a redshirt freshman guard for the Tigers of the Colonial Athletic Association.

-In the first 10 games of this season, he had had come off the bench seven times and averaged 5.3 minutes and 3.3 points per contest.
+In the first 10 games of this season, he had come off the bench seven times and averaged 5.3 minutes and 3.3 points per contest.

 “I feel like my role is keep up with the pace, and no letup off the bench, box out and rebound and do everything I can to help my team win,” he said.